Mario + Rabbids Kingdom Battle: Kingdom Battle

-As the heroes travel across the Mushroom Kingdom while defeating and rehabilitating the corrupted Rabbids, Bowser Jr. comes across the SupaMerge Rabbid, which he dubs Spawny, and tries to uses him in worsening the crisis to earn praise from his father, who is currently on vacation.
+As the heroes travel across the Mushroom Kingdom while defeating and rehabilitating the corrupted Rabbids, Bowser Jr. comes across the one fused to the SupaMerge, which he dubs Spawny, and tries to use him in worsening the crisis to earn praise from his father, who is currently on vacation.
 Resolving to recover Spawny so they can put an end to the crisis, the heroes eventually learn that the anomaly presumably created by the SupaMerge and referred to as the "Megabug" is growing more powerful as they rehabilitate more of the corrupted Rabbids.
-They eventually recover Spawny from Bowser Jr., only for him to be abducted by the Megabug, which has now assumed a physical form, and becomes part of it, making the Megabug gain the abilities of the SupaMerge.
-The Megabug creates more corrupted Rabbids and later possesses Bowser, who had just returned from his vacation, to combat the heroes, who then vanquish the Megabug, saving both him and Spawny.
+They eventually recover Spawny from Bowser Jr., only for him to be abducted by the Megabug, which has now assumed a physical form, and becomes part of it, empowering the Megabug with the SupaMerge's abilities.
+It continues to create more corrupted Rabbids and later possesses Bowser, who had just returned from his vacation, to combat the heroes, who then vanquish the Megabug, saving both him and Spawny.
 As peace returns to the Mushroom Kingdom, the heroes celebrate their victory by replacing the statue of Princess Peach that had been destroyed when the crisis began with one of the Peach-like Rabbid.
 In an epilogue, Beep-0 realizes that F.B. is his future self, Future Beep-0, and uses the Time Washing Machine to help his comrades in the past by sending the same emails, weapons and abilities that were sent to his past self.